nephio-project/test-infra/e2e/provision/README.md

 ## Step 0: Prerequisites

-You need a account in GCP and `gloud` available on your local environment.
+You need a account in GCP and `gcloud` available on your local environment.

 ## Step 1: Create a VM